pamelamarantos/Data-and-Code-A2-/README.md

 Project Type: TunePad musical composition
 - Remix version of the song Freed From Desire

-TunePad was the coding platform and Python language was used.
-TunePad also allowed there to be different musical cells for each instrument where i was able to split each section up into the melody, percussion and chords.
-This also alloweed me to add my own creative flare to the muscial composition.

-YouTube was also a major asset which helped with the muscial composition of the song where i used a video showing the song being played on the piano to help build my melody.
-The link for the YouTube video is below: https://www.youtube.com/watch?v=0xlqKrdYHw4
+TunePad’s cell-based interface enabled me to structure the composition into separate musical elements, including melody, percussion, and chords.
+This modular format made it easier to experiment with timing, layering, and rhythm while adding my own creative flair to the remix.

+External resources:
+- To help reconstruct the melody accurately, I referenced a YouTube tutorial demonstrating “Freed From Desire” on piano.
+This resource guided the development of the melodic structure within TunePad. https://www.youtube.com/watch?v=0xlqKrdYHw4

 To run or hear the TunePad project you need to import the .json file back into TunePad:
-1. download json. file from github
+1. download json. file from github (this can be done by clicking on the file from GitHub then pressing the download symbol so it saves to you personal files)
 2. go to tunepad
 3. log in
 4. click projects